-- Which assets are ready to be published (that is, are marked as approved)? - Are there any assets that must accompany those approved assets or that must exist on the destination to ensure that all the links on the site will work correctly?
+- 1. Which assets are deemed to be ready for publishing-that is, which assets are marked by the user as approved? - 2.
+Do the approved assets have dependencies?
+That is, must any other assets also accompany those approved assets? or, must any other assets also exist on the destination to ensure that all the links on the site will work correctly?